open-telemetry/semantic-conventions/docs/gen-ai/llm-spans.md

 **[1]:** The name of the LLM a request is being made to.
 If the LLM is supplied by a vendor, then the value must be the exact name of the model requested.
 If the LLM is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.

 **[2]:** If not using a vendor-supplied model, provide a custom friendly name, such as a name of the company or project.
-If the instrumentation reports any attributes specific to a custom model, the value provided in the `gen_ai.system` SHOULD match the custom attribute namespace segment.
+If the instrumetnation reports any attributes specific to a custom model, the value provided in the `gen_ai.system` SHOULD match the custom attribute namespace segment.
 For example, if `gen_ai.system` is set to `the_best_llm`, custom attributes should be added in the `gen_ai.the_best_llm.*` namespace.
 If none of above options apply, the instrumentation should set `_OTHER`.

 **[3]:** If available.
 The name of the LLM serving a response.
 If the LLM is supplied by a vendor, then the value must be the exact name of the model actually used.
 If the LLM is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.
 <!-- endsemconv -->